 NRI Status Rules

 Rules regarding NRI Status are statutory and are easy to understand.
-Any Indian individual who leaves the country for job or studies and happens to spend less than 182 days in India due to such reason, the individual would be considered as a Non-Resident Indian.
+Any Indian individual who leaves the country for a job or studies and happens to spend less than 182 days in India due to such reason, the individual would be considered as a Non-Resident Indian.
 Non-Resident Indian or NRI have different tax implications than ordinary residents of India.
 Thus, NRI status determination is important for determining the tax implications the individual would face in India.

 NRI Status Eligibility